lightward/mechanic-tasks/docs/email-customer-when-order-tagged/README.md

 **Important notes**

 * This task also adds a _second_ tag to the order when the email is sent, as a flag to mark the order as having had that email sent.
 This helps Mechanic remember what orders should _not_ have an email sent.
+* This second tag defaults to a concatenation of the tag to watch for and "-email-sent"; however, because Shopify has a 40 character limit on order tags, the tag to watch for will be truncated to the first 29 characters if needed to form the concatenated tag.
+This truncation will only affect the email sent tag, not the original tag being watched for.
 * Use the "Ignore orders older than this task" option to avoid a flood of unexpected email, instructing Mechanic to ignore any existing or new tags on older orders.

 ## Installing this task